-- 1. On 1 March 2009 the CDE recruited the complainant on a one-year appointment as Director of that organisation, after which he left the Centre and returned to his country of origin. - 2.
-The complainant disputed the financial terms accompanying his departure from the CDE and asked for a reinstallation allowance amounting to five months of his basic gross salary as well as the reimbursement of incidental travel expenses incurred on his return to his home country, for which the Centre considered the supporting documents to be insufficient.
-On 13 July 2010 he submitted an internal complaint in that connection under Article 66(2) of the CDE Staff Regulations, which the Executive Board decided to dismiss on 14 September of the same year.
+- 1. On 1 April 2005 the CDE recruited the complainant on an appointment ending on 28 February 2010 as Deputy Director of that organisation, after which he left the Centre.
+During his appointment he also served as Director ad interim between 23 August 2007 and 28 February 2009. - 2.
+The complainant disputed the financial terms accompanying his departure from the CDE and asked for a reinstallation allowance amounting to four months of his basic gross salary, the payment of mission and entertainment expenses and an allowance for performing the duties of Director ad interim.
+On 15 July 2010 he submitted an internal complaint in that connection under Article 66(2) of the CDE Staff Regulations, which was implicitly rejected because the Executive Board did not reply within the two-month time limit laid down in paragraph 1 of that article. - 3.
+The complainant then initiated the conciliation procedure provided for in Article 67(1) of the Staff Regulations.
+Although this procedure led to a settlement on all the other points in dispute, it failed on the issue of the grant of the reinstallation allowance which he had requested.
+It must, however, be noted that during that procedure the CDE nevertheless paid the complainant a reinstallation allowance equal to two months' salary.
+The complainant therefore impugns before the Tribunal the aforementioned implied decision insofar as it refused to grant the remainder of that allowance worth two additional months' salary. - 4.
+Section 3 of Internal Rule No. R 18/CA/05, entitled "Installation and reinstallation allowance", provides that any staff member of the CDE who has to change his or her residence on termination of service and who does not receive a similar allowance in his or her new employment is "entitled [...] to a reinstallation allowance based on the monthly basic gross salary equal to 2.5 months for the Director, 2 months for the Deputy Director, 1.5 months for the

-- 3. After having pursued the conciliation procedure provided for in Article 67(1) of the Staff Regulations, which led to a settlement only with respect to the issue of the reimbursement of his incidental travel expenses, the complainant filed a complaint with the Tribunal, impugning the above-mentioned decision of 14 September 2010 insofar as it refused the grant of the reinstallation allowance which he had requested. - 4.
-Section 3 of Internal Rule No. R 18/CA/05, entitled "Installation and reinstallation allowance", provides that any staff member of the CDE who has to change his or her residence on termination of service and who does not receive a similar allowance in his or her new employment is "entitled [...] to a reinstallation allowance based on the monthly basic gross salary equal to 2.5 months for the Director, 2 months for the Deputy Director, 1.5 months for the Heads of Units and the Financial Controller (provided these staff members have accomplished at least 5 years of service at these positions) and 1 month for the other staff members (provided these have accomplished at least 3 years of service)".
-This section also stipulates that the number of months of basic gross salary is doubled when the staff member in question has dependants, so that a Director may be entitled to an allowance equivalent to five months' salary, provided that, as in the present case, he or she fulfils the latter condition. - 5.
-In support of his claim to a reinstallation allowance amounting to five months' salary the complainant submits that the demonstrative pronoun "these", in the first phrase in brackets of this provision, must be understood to refer only to holders of the two kinds of posts mentioned immediately before the brackets namely Heads of Units and the Financial Controller - and not to the Director and Deputy Director, with the result that the latter are exempted from the condition of having to serve for at least five years in their position.
+Heads of Units and the Financial Controller (provided these staff members have accomplished at least 5 years of service at these positions) and 1 month for the other staff members (provided these have accomplished at least 3 years of service)".
+This section also stipulates that the number of months of basic gross salary is doubled when the staff member in question has dependants, so that a Deputy Director may be entitled to an allowance equivalent to four months' salary, provided that, as in the present case, he or she fulfils the latter condition.

-6. It is, however, plain from a straightforward, objective reading of the provisions in question that this demonstrative pronoun must be understood to refer to the holders of all the posts listed in the passage preceding the phrase in brackets.
+- 5. In support of his claim to a reinstallation allowance amounting to four months' salary the complainant submits that the demonstrative pronoun "these", in the first phrase in brackets of this provision, must be understood to refer only to holders of the two kinds of posts mentioned immediately before the brackets namely Heads of Units and the Financial Controller and not to the Director and Deputy Director, with the result that the latter are exempted from the condition of having to serve for at least five years in their position. - 6.
+It is, however, plain from a straightforward, objective reading of the provisions in question that this demonstrative pronoun must be understood to refer to the holders of all the posts listed in the passage preceding the phrase in brackets.